binhdao112/Robot_Task/README.md

 Run The TestCase:

-To run the testcase you can use `Robot [testcasename].robot` to start testcase
+To run the testcase you can use `Robot [testcasename].robot` in Terminal to start testcase

 **Note**: ***you need be in folder test case***